Ieltsin Camões

-Ieltsin Jerónimo Semedo Camões (born 16 April 1999) is a Portuguese professional footballer who plays as a forward for Tromsø.
+Ieltsin Jerónimo Semedo Camões (/pt/; born 16 April 1999) is a professional footballer who plays as a striker for Ekstraklasa club Śląsk Wrocław, on loan from Tromsø.
+Born in Angola, he represents the Cape Verde national team.

 Early life

 Camões was born on 16 April 1999 in Luanda, Angola and moved with his family to Lisbon, Portugal at the age of one.
 At the age of six, he started playing football before moving on to Sporting CP's youth academy.
 Camões stayed at Sporting's academy for three years until he moved with his family to Manchester, England at the age of fourteen.
 In England, Camões played for Macclesfield Town's academy before deciding to move back to Portugal after two years.
 He subsequently played for the academies of Nacional and Marítimo, both based in Funchal, Madeira.

 Career

 Camões started his career with Portuguese side CS Marítimo B. In 2019, he signed for Portuguese side União Almeirim, before signing for Portuguese side Alverca B.

 During the summer of 2021, he signed for Swedish side Skellefteå FF, where he was the top scorer of the 2022 Division 2 with twenty-six goals.
 Ahead of the 2023 season, he signed for Swedish side IK Brage, where he made fifty-six league appearances and scored twenty-two goals.

 Subsequently, in February 2025, Camões signed for Norwegian side Tromsø on a three-year contract.
 The club was close to signing him in the summer window the year prior, but because of a high price-tag at the time, the move did not materialize.
 On 20 April 2025, he debuted and scored his first goal for the club during a 2–3 home loss to Kristiansund in the league.

+It would take until the end of June for Camões to get his first start in the Eliteserien, but by then he had already scored five goals coming off of the bench.
+Camões continued to score goals for the club, and by the end of the season he was Tromsø's top-scorer with thirteen goals.

+On 31 January 2026, Camões signed a short-term loan deal with Egyptian Al Ahly until the end of the season, with an obligation to buy after the season, subject to certain parameters being met.
+After only seven appearances for the club, Camões returned to Tromsø as the loan deal was not made permanent.
+On 4 September 2026, he moved on loan again, this time joining Polish club Śląsk Wrocław for the rest of the season, with an option to buy.